nmaksimova/square-panda-cb92c/src/pages/kids-dance-classes.md

             new_window: false
             no_follow: false
             type: action
-      - title: 'Group Classes '
+      - title: Kids Group Classes
         subtitle: ''
         content: >
           It doesn't matter if you are an experienced dancer or just a beginner